justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 root.
 Then there is an if statement for if the node is equal to null, return null.
 Then there is another if statement saying if the level is zero then it will print out the node's value.
-The else uses the BreathFirstSearchTraversal function to look at the left and right of the tree printing out the root then the left and right child from that and so on.
+The else uses the BreathFirstSearchTraversal function to look at the left and right of the tree printing out the root, then the left and right child from that and so on.